alexmaco/json_stream/README.md

 * to process a 50GiB json on a machine with 16GiB of ram
 * to process a 10MiB json on an embedded device with 2MiB of ram
-* to read and write large amounts of json off a socket directly, without the need to buffer
+* to read and write large amounts of json off a socket directly, without the need to buffer everything

 ## Features